Last Updated: November 2, 2020

 According to Fundera, over 30% of business owners take no salary at all.
 And the vast majority make less than $100,000.
 In 2019, the average small business owner salary was $66,373.

 It’s important to remember that starting the business is the easy part.
 Creating a profitable operation is what is particularly difficult.
-An incredible exceptional few quit their job, start a new company, and start raking in a healthy salary right away.
+An incredibly exceptional few quit their job, start a new company, and start raking in a healthy salary right away.
 For most business owners, it’s a long, uphill battle with plenty of obstacles along the way.

 Likewise, despite its 2010s trendiness, venture capital money is not easy to come by.
 Again, very few new companies receive any substantial financial help other than traditional small business loans.
 In these cases, many SMB owners will take $0 in salary so that the business can stay afloat for the first years.
 These funds can, among other things, be used to help pay off debt, go in emergency funds, invest in new products or infrastructure, or go towards payroll.
 While the amount of time to reach profitability greatly varies, the rule of thumb for most businesses is about three years.